 We love pretty much everything about summer, with one exception: bugs.
 Besides the annoyance of a mosquito buzzing around your room at night, or the discomfort of an itchy bite, bugs are also associated with some very serious health risks.
-Ticks can spread Lyme disease, which we know from our interviews (and personal experience) is no joke, as well as other diseases like Babesiosis.
+Tick bites can spread Lyme disease, which we know from our interviews (and personal experience) is no joke, as well as other diseases like Babesiosis.
 They also carry a new disease called Heartland virus, which can cause head and muscle aches, fatigue, fever, and diarrhea, and for which there is no vaccine or medication.
 Yikes.
 Meanwhile, mosquitoes can carry the threat of Zika, West Nile, chikungunya virus, dengue fever, and malaria.

 What’s more, instances of these bug-borne illnesses are increasing.
-According to the CDC, diseases and infections from ticks, mosquitoes, and fleas have tripled in the past 13 years!
+According to the CDC, diseases and infections from tick bites, mosquitoes, and fleas have tripled in the past 13 years!
 In that time, nine new germs spread by mosquitoes and ticks were either discovered or introduced into the U.S., seven of them from ticks.
 Ticks seem to be the fastest-growing threat, accounting for over 60% of the reported 642,602 cases of insect-borne illnesses during those 13 years.
 The most recent estimate puts the number of Americans who contract Lyme disease each year at around 300,000 — scarier still, only 35,000 of those are reported.

 The issue of how to protect yourself, unfortunately, isn’t completely uncomplicated.
 Bug repellents are full of strong chemicals, and according to the Environmental Working Group, there is “no sure, completely safe way to prevent bug bites.
 All bug repellents have pros and cons.”
 Keep in mind that using a bug repellent adds to your toxic load.